-The First Kodak Camera
+Kodak #1: The First Kodak Camera

 In 1888, Kodak introduced the Kodak #1.
-Advertised to the public with the slogan You press the button, we do the rest sales of this camera were aimed at amateur photographers of the day.
+Advertised to the public with the slogan, "You press the button, we do the rest," sales of this camera were aimed at amateur photographers of the day.
 At a cost of $25, the camera was sold loaded with film to take 100 exposures.
-Once the film was finished, the camera was mailed back to the company where the 2 ½ inch prints were developed and printed.
-The camera was reloaded, which needed to be done in a darkroom, with fresh film and returned to the customer along with the prints, for a cost of $10.
+Once the film was finished, the customer would mail the camera back to the company.
+For a cost of $10, the camera was reloaded, which needed to be done in a darkroom, and returned to the customer along with the 2 ½-inch prints of the pictures it had taken.
 Although the price at the time was not inexpensive, the camera became very popular because people did not have to bother with the technical processes and chemicals involved in developing their pictures.
 These cameras almost never come up for sale on the antiques market, since few of them survive.

 The Kodak Brownie Camera